Basic pathpyG Concepts¶

 True

-Alternatively, we can use the following function to check (in constant time) whether node b
+Alternatively, we can use the following function to check (in constant time) whether node b is a successor of a

 'b' in g.successors('a')